Table of Contents

 Aircraft hangars and large clear-span structures

 Hangars push clear span steel structures in India to the edge of tolerance.
 These buildings leave little room for mid-course changes.
 When teams guess wind loads, door requirements, or foundation conditions, costs rise fast and timelines slip.
-Fabrication and erection require tighter coordination than a standard peb shed India.
+Fabrication and erection require tighter coordination than a standard PEB shed India.

 This type demands early locking of: